Briouat

-A brioua or briwa, plural briwat (بريوات) is a sweet or savory puff pastry.
+A brioua or briwa, plural briwat (بريوات) is a sweet or savory turnover made with puff pastry.
 It is part of the Moroccan cuisine.

-Briouats are filled with meat (mostly chicken or lamb) or fish and shrimp, mixed with cheese, lemon and pepper.
+Briwat are filled with meat (mostly chicken or lamb) or fish and shrimp, mixed with cheese, lemon and pepper.
 They are wrapped in warqa (a paper-thin dough) in a triangular or cylindrical shape.
-Briouats can also be sweet, filled with almond or peanut paste and fried, then dipped in warm honey flavored with orange blossom water.
+Briwat can also be sweet, filled with almond or peanut paste and fried, then dipped in warm honey flavored with orange blossom water.